AnthonyWrather/demo_ror_app/README.md

 rails db:reset
 ```

-Using the Rails console to validate the Dev Test data.
+## DEBUG: Using the Rails console to validate the Dev Test data.

 ```bash
 irb